laxmankrishnamurti/Open-Source/Git/02-OutOfTheBox.md

 ### `3.
 Bloob Object`

 Blob Object is present in the tree object and contains the actual file content.
-This is the place where the file content is stored.
+This is the place where the actual code are stored.

 - Commit
   - Tree